axodotdev/cargo-dist/book/src/reference/config.md

 * In the future [we may support %windows dirs%](https://github.com/axodotdev/cargo-dist/issues/288)

 (Please file an issue if you have other requirements!)

+### local-artifacts-jobs

+> since 0.7.0

+Example: `local-artifacts-jobs = ["./my-job"]`

+This setting determines which custom jobs to run during the "build local artifacts" phase, during which binaries are built.

 ### merge-tasks